totalspectrum/spin2cpp/doc/spin.md

 It is the programmer's responsibility to make sure that the number of results and arguments passed to a method called via a pointer are correct.
 No type checking is done.

+#### Internal representation

+In order to call a method, both the function address and the address of the object's data are required.
+This means that method pointers must somehow encode both of these.
+Different compiler targets do this in different ways, so it does mean that, in general, an expression like `@foo` is *not* the address of the function `foo` in memory.

+This should usually be transparent to the programmer, but in some cases (e.g. for interacting with assembly language) it may be desireable to obtain the address of the function directly.
+This may be done with the absolute address operator, that is, `@@@foo` will be the location in memory of the first instruction of function `foo`.

+Note that calling `foo` directly (e.g. with `CALL(foo)`) will produce undefined results if `foo` accesses any member specific data, either directly or indirectly.
+So getting the absolute address of a function is *not* something you would normally want to do!

 ### Multiple return values and assignments

 flexspin allows multiple return values and assignments.
 For example, to swap two variables `a` and `b` you can write: